 3. Can Dogs Sense or Predict Earthquakes?

-Earthquakes and emergencies can happen at any time.
-When they do you want to be prepared with a dog first aid kit just as you would for yourself.
+Earthquakes and emergencies can happen.
+When they do, you want to be prepared with a first aid kit for your dog, just as you would for yourself.

 Always keep your kit well stocked and contained in a box or bag.
-I have a backpack as a “go bag.”
-Inside my go-bag I have my items, plus my emergency kit for my dogs.
-This way I’m always prepared.
+You can easily make a backpack as a "go bag."

-If making a kit seems daunting.
-You can buy a complete Pet’s First Aid Kit and simply add important items like leashes, collars and important papers.
+You can buy a complete first aid kit online if it's easier, simply add important items like leashes, collars and important papers.